junedkh/jmdkh-mltb/README.md

 - `DISABLE_DRIVE_LINK`: To disable google drive link button in case you need it.

 ### Extra Buttons
-- Four buttons are already added including GdFlix, Drive Link, Index Link, and View Link, you can add extra buttons, if you don't know what are the below entries, simply leave them empty.
+- Four buttons are already added including Sharer, Drive Link, Index Link, and View Link, you can add extra buttons, if you don't know what are the below entries, simply leave them empty.
   - `BUTTON_FIVE_NAME`:
   - `BUTTON_FIVE_URL`:
   - `BUTTON_SIX_NAME`: